-This account consists of deposits made to property owners for the acquisition of parcels of land in which the use is currently undetermined.
-Deposits for purchased land amounted to ₱1,354.24 million and ₱1,079.44 million as of December 31, 2020 and 2019, respectively.
+This account consists of refundable deposits made to property owners for the acquisition of parcels of land in which the use is currently undetermined.
+Deposits for purchased land amounted to ₱1,358.81 million and ₱1,354.24 million as of December 31, 2021 and 2020, respectively.